anojndr/Discord_AI_chatbot/README.md

 - **Faster Responses**: Subsequent replies in a conversation are faster as the bot doesn't need to re-download and re-process files.
 - **Reduced API Calls**: Minimizes calls to external services for URL extraction and file processing.
 - **Stateful Across Restarts**: The cache is persistent, so the bot remembers processed messages even after being restarted.

 ---

+### Automatic Context Summarization
+Keep conversations going longer without hitting token limits.
+The bot intelligently manages conversation history as it grows.

+**Features:**
+- **Automatic Trigger**: When a conversation approaches the model's token limit, the bot automatically summarizes the oldest parts of the exchange.
+- **Preserves Context**: The summarization process is designed to retain key information, ensuring the conversation remains coherent.
+- **Configurable**: You can enable/disable this feature, set the token threshold for when it triggers, and choose a fast, cost-effective model for the summarization task.
+- **Seamless Operation**: This process happens in the background.
+Users are notified with a discreet message when summarization occurs.

+---